overlooking the Lobster Rock Wharf and the ferry terminal

 Cape Saint Mary is the western most spot on the Nova Scotia mainland, providing visitors with expansive views over Saint Mary’s Bay and the Gulf of Maine.
 An operational lighthouse has existed at the Cape since 1868.
 Located in the active fishing and boatbuilding village of Cape Saint Mary/Cap Sainte-Marie, the lighthouse is a three minute drive from Mavillette Beach Provincial Park along the French Acadian Shore in Clare.

-overlooking the Lobster Rock Wharf south of the Yarmouth Ferry Terminal
+overlooking the inner Lobster Rock Wharf

 overlooking the Old Goverment Wharf and the Yarmouth Ferry Termnal